cosmos/ibc/spec/ics-25-handler-interface/README.md

 function queryPacket(Packet packet) -> Maybe<PacketInfo>
 ```

-Packets are permissioned by channel (only a module which owns a channel can send on it).

 #### Example

-Simple module for native asset send/receive.
+As a demonstration of interface usage, a simple module handling send/receive of a native asset could be implemented as follows:

 ```golang
 type State struct {